Hopf monoids of ordered simplicial complexes: Introduction

+The antipode can also be defined via commutative diagrams~\cite[Defn.~1.15]{AgMa}.
+Every group algebra is a Hopf algebra in which the antipode is (the linearization of) inversion in the group \cite[Ex.~1.31]{GrinRei}, \cite[p.88]{AgMa}, so the antipode can be regarded as a generalization of group inversion.
+The Takeuchi formula, typically exhibits massive cancellation, so one of the fundamental problems in studying a given Hopf algebra or monoid is to give a cancellation-free formula for its antipode.

 The \textit{Hopf algebra of matroids} was introduced by Crapo and Schmitt \cite{crapo-schmittI,crapo-schmittII,crapo-schmittIII}.
-The corresponding Hopf monoid was described by Aguiar and Mahajan \cite[\S13.8.2]{AgMa} and has attracted recent interest; see, e.g., \cite{Sanchez,Supina,ardila_sanchez,bastidas}.
+The corresponding Hopf monoid was described by Aguiar and Mahajan \cite[\S13.8.2]{AgMa} and has attracted recent interest; see, e.g., \cite{ardila_sanchez,bastidas,Supina}.
 There are many definitions of a matroid (see, e.g.,~\cite[Section 1]{Oxley}), but for our purposes the most convenient definition is that a matroid is a simplicial complex $\Gamma$ on vertex set $I$ such that the induced subcomplex $\Gamma|S=\{\sigma\in\Gamma:\ \sigma\subseteq S\}$ is pure for every $S\subseteq I$ (i.e., every facet of~$\Gamma|S$ has the same size).
 In fact the following condition, which we call \textit{link-invariance}, is equivalent: for every $S\subseteq I$, all facets of $\Gamma|S$ have identical links.
-(Recall that the \emph{link} of a face in a simplicial complex is defined as $\link_\Gamma(\phi)=\{\sigma\in\Gamma:\ \sigma\cap\phi=\0,\ \sigma\cup\varphi\in\Gamma\}$.)
+(Recall that the \emph{link} of a face in a simplicial complex is defined as $\link_\Gamma(\varphi)=\{\sigma\in\Gamma:\ \sigma\cap\varphi=\0,\ \sigma\cup\varphi\in\Gamma\}$.)
 This characterization of matroid complexes appears to be new (Theorem~\ref{thm:new-matroid}).

-Link-invariance is crucial to the definition of the Hopf monoid $\Mat$ of matroids: product is given by direct sum and coproduct by restriction/contraction.
+Link-invariance is crucial to the definition of the Hopf monoid $\Mat$ of matroids: product is given by join (which corresponds to direct sum of matroids) and coproduct by restriction/contraction.
 Specifically, for matroids $\Gamma_1,\Gamma_2,\Gamma$ on ground sets $S,T,I$ one defines

 where $\Gamma/S=\link_\Gamma(\varphi)$ for any facet $\varphi\in\Gamma|S$.
-Since link-invariance characterizes matroid complexes, no larger subspecies of $\SC$ can be made into a Hopf monoid in this way.\footnote{Benedetti, Hallam and Machacek~\cite{BHM} considered a different Hopf structure on simplicial complexes, motivated by an analogous Hopf structure for graphs, in which product is given by disjoint union rather than join.
+Since link-invariance characterizes matroid complexes, no larger subspecies of the species $\SC$ of simplicial complexes can be made into a Hopf monoid in this way.\footnote{Benedetti, Hallam and Machacek~\cite{BHM} considered a different Hopf structure on simplicial complexes, motivated by an analogous Hopf structure for graphs, in which product is given by disjoint union rather than join.
 Note that the disjoint union of matroids is in general not a matroid.}